-Information type description information is How information is protected Retention period Certificates Record of achievement Candidate name Candidate number UCI number Candidate DOB Candidate marks and grades - Retained securely for a minimum of 12 months from date of issue.
+Information Information What personal/ special Where How information Retention period type • information is is protected (where required) contained in the information stored Certificates Record of achievement Candidate name Candidate number UCI number Candidate DOB Candidate marks and grades ACE staff Retained securely for a minimum of 12 months from date of issue.
 Certificate destruction information A record of unclaimed certificates that have been destroyed.
-In Examinations Sharepoint > Archive To be retained for 4 years from the date of certificate destruction.
+Candidate name Candidate number UCI number Candidate DOB Candidate marks and grades In Examinations Sharepoint > Archive To be retained for 4 years from the date of certificate destruction.
 Certificate issue information A record of certificates that have been issued to candidates.
-Certificate collection file.
+Candidate name Candidate number Candidate qualifications Certificate collection file.
 Copies of post receipts or student's sign-out in person, scanned and saved in file.
-Indefinite Entry information qualifications candidates have Candidate name, number, CEG number, preferred name, personal tutor, programme of study, qualification information Examinations ACE staff and emailed to Head Retained until the post- results period has been completed for that exam series Exam room incident logs Logs detailing the chronological activity happening in exam rooms from start to finish Candidate toilet breaks With the corresponding attendance register and seating plan in lockable filing cabinet ACE staff To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exam's series.
+Indefinite Entry information qualifications candidates have Candidate name, number, CEG number, preferred name, personal tutor, programme of study, qualification information Examinations ACE staff and emailed to Head Retained until the post- results period has been completed for that exam series Exam room incident logs chronological activity happening Candidate name Candidate number Candidate toilet breaks With the corresponding attendance register and seating plan in lockable filing cabinet ACE staff To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exam's series.